cpbotha/cpbotha.github.io/content/posts/2003-01-21-i-reveal-myself.md

   - Uncategorized

 ---
 My [Meyers Briggs][1] personality type is ENTJ.
-I don&#8217;t know whether one should pay any attention to these kinds of things.
-Personally, I believe it&#8217;s mostly bullshit. :)
+I don’t know whether one should pay any attention to these kinds of things.
+Personally, I believe it’s mostly bullshit. :)

  [1]: http://www.dfca.org/hum/mb.html